 Since April 2008 she has worked as a freelance trainer, writer and consultant for a number of charities and other organizations.
 In 2009 she qualified as a Registered Intermediary, supporting vulnerable witnesses and victims in the criminal justice system.
 She is a trustee of an advocacy organization and enjoys trying to keep up with advances in technology for people with communication difficulties.
 She is passionate about the human rights of people with learning disabilities in every area of life.

 Marc helps to teach workshops primarily throughout the US and Canada.
 They are all based on the work of Dr. Wolf Wolfensberger, who formulated both Social Role Valorization and Citizen Advocacy.
 As a service worker, he has supported children and adults with physical and/or intellectual impairments, as well as a mental disorder, at home, school and work.
 As part of this, Marc has evaluated a variety of human service programs in North America, including several Citizen Advocacy programs.
-He has also helped families and services think about what might be ideal for someone receiving services, and helped plan how to move
+He has also helped families and services think about what might be ideal for someone receiving services, and helped plan how to move towards that ideal.

 He has given workshops and spoken at conferences on issues of violence in services, as well as the use of restrictive practices such as restraint, in the US, Canada, Australia, New Zealand, and the Netherlands.